Book a connection call

 Over to you!

-PRACTICAL TIP #1: Take steps to facilitate the appropriate repartitioning of M&E responsibilities across the project team.
-This can be done by, for example, ensuring that M&E processes are integrated into ongoing project operations to the greatest extent possible.
-This is important in and of itself, but the more an M&E system mirrors the project, the more seamless it will be to repartition responsibilities across the project team.
+PRACTICAL TIP #1: Take steps to facilitate the appropriate repartitioning of M&E responsibilities across the program team.
+This can be done by, for example, ensuring that M&E processes are integrated into ongoing program operations to the greatest extent possible.
+This is important in and of itself, but the more an M&E system mirrors the program, the more seamless it will be to repartition responsibilities across the whole team.

-PRACTICAL TIP #2: Make a list of the various M&E tasks that are carried out for your project and consider how they are repartitioned across the project team.
+PRACTICAL TIP #2: Make a list of the various M&E tasks that are carried out for your program and consider how they are repartitioned across the team.
 To what extent do non-M&E specialist staff participate in the management and operationalization of the M&E system?
 Does the person with ‘M&E’ in their title bear the entirety of the burden?
-(Sub-tip: If you’re a project director or other non-M&E specialist, conduct this exercise along with your project’s M&E specialist(s) as they will likely have tasks to add and other input to share that you may not have taken into consideration.)
+(Sub-tip: If you’re a program director or other non-M&E specialist, conduct this exercise along with your program’s M&E specialist(s) as they will likely have tasks to add and other input to share that you may not have taken into consideration.)

 (And if the task list you created in following tip #2 above shows that non-M&E staff are already assigned M&E responsibilities and are actively engaged in the running of the M&E system to an adequate extent, pat yourself on the back and take a lunch break away from your desk and computer.
-Don’t worry, I won’t tell our dear Project Director.)
+Don’t worry, I won’t tell our dear Program Director!)